How to set a proxy server in Chrome, Firefox, Internet Explorer, Microsoft Edge and Opera

 By default, Firefox uses the proxy settings that are set in Windows or Internet Explorer.
 However, you can also set individual proxy settings that apply only to Firefox.
 To do that, click the Open Menu button in the top-right corner of the app window.
 It looks like three lines one on top of the other.
 In the menu that opens, click Options.

 The Options tab is opened in Firefox.
-Click the Advanced section in the column on the left.
-Then, click the Network tab on the right, as shown in the screenshot below.
-There you will find a section called Connection.
+Scroll to the bottom of the page until you find a section called Network Settings.
 Click the Settings button found in this section.

 Here you will find many proxy related options.
 As you can see, Firefox used, by default, the system proxy settings that you have set in Windows.